eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Expertise in cloud computing technologies such as Kubernetes, OpenStack, and Docker.
 Use or development experience preferred
 	- Solid knowledge of distributed systems, cluster management, and SOA architecture technologies, as well as web frameworks and technologies.
 Experience with large-scale cluster O&M or distributed system software development preferred
 	- Strong interest in technologies.
 Understanding of the architectures and technologies of mainstream commercial cloud service platforms at home and abroad.
 Successful experience completing cloud computing projects preferred
++ experienced with Memcached and Redis
++ domain-driven design, and service-oriented architecture
++ App Engine cloud computing platform
++ apply diverse tools and technologies to solve existing problems, such as: C\#, Go, Rust, Docker, Hashistack's Consul, Vault, and Nomad.
 + skill set:
 	- Distinguished Engineer (Architect) Experiences Platform
 	- You will play a critical role in being our innovative and passionate area lead architect that oversees the main front-end platform that powers splunk core platform.
 You will help forge technical, design, product, and architecture direction for our hybrid strategy that stratifies cloud technologies with desktop web, native mobile, and future form factors that will connect the dots for success with our customers today.
 You work across teams and organizations to ensure that the architecture and design are of high quality, stable, scalable and reliable.
 You will establish the technical architectural standards and drive the overall technical design and best engineering practices through design reviews, architecture reviews, hackathon activities, customer visits and engagement with Ecosystem Partners.